 Qi B, Wang XQ, Pan ST, Li PY, Chen LK, Xia Q, Yang LQ, Yu WF.
 Effect of remote ischemic preconditioning among donors and recipients following pediatric liver transplantation: A randomized clinical trial.
 World J Gastroenterol 2020; In press

-Core Tip: Ischemia reperfusion injury (IRI) has been a well-known underlying cause for inducing or aggravating primary graft nonfunction, vascular complications, and biliary complications during liver transplantation (LT).
+Core Tip: Ischemia reperfusion injury (IRI) has been a well-known underlying cause for inducing or aggravating primary graft nonfunction, vascular complications and biliary complications during liver transplantation (LT).
 Some studies suggested that remote ischemic preconditioning (RIPC) may effectively lessen the harmful effects of IRI during organ transplantation surgery.
 However, studies on the effect of RIPC on pediatric LT were rare.
 The present single-center randomized clinical trial aimed to determine whether RIPC could be beneficial for reducing IRI among both donors and recipients undergoing pediatric LT.

 INTRODUCTION

-Since first performed by Starzl et al[1] in 1963, liver transplantation (LT) has undergone remarkable progress and innovation over 50 years.
-Nowadays, LT remains the gold standard treatment for patients suffering from end-stage liver disease or metabolic liver disease, with an overall 3-year survival rate exceeding 80% due to advancements in immunosuppressive agents, surgical techniques, and perioperative management[2-5].
-Approximately 600 pediatric LTs had been performed in the United States in 2018[2], with the first pediatric LT having been successfully performed in 1967 by Starzl et al[6].
-Meanwhile, the development of pediatric LT in China nowadays has been rapid and prominent, with Renji Hospital becoming the major pediatric LT center and performing more than 400 pediatric LTs in 2019.
+Since first performed by Starzl et al[1] in 1963, liver transplantation (LT) has undergone remarkable progress and innovation over the last 50 years.
+Currently, LT remains the gold standard treatment for patients suffering from end-stage liver disease or metabolic liver disease, with an overall 3-year survival rate exceeding 80% due to advancements in immunosuppressive agents, surgical techniques and perioperative management[2-5].
+Approximately 600 pediatric LTs were performed in the United States in 2018[2], with the first pediatric LT successfully performed in 1967 by Starzl et al[6].
+Meanwhile, the development of pediatric LT in China has been rapid and prominent, with Renji Hospital becoming the major pediatric LT center, performing more than 400 pediatric LTs in 2019.
 According to recorded data from Renji Hospital, the overall 3-year survival rate of children in recent years had exceeded 90%.

-Despite the outstanding achievements in pediatric LT, some complications, such as primary graft nonfunction (PNF), vascular complications, biliary complications, and allograft rejection, still exist[3,5,7,8].
-Accordingly, ischemia reperfusion injury (IRI) has been a well-known underlying cause for inducing or aggravating PNF, vascular complications, and biliary complications[9-11].
+Despite the outstanding achievements in pediatric LT, some complications, such as primary graft nonfunction (PNF), vascular complications, biliary complications and allograft rejection, still exist[3,5,7,8].
+Accordingly, ischemia reperfusion injury (IRI) has been a well-known underlying cause for inducing or aggravating PNF, vascular complications and biliary complications[9-11].
 Given that IRIs usually occur when temporarily cutting off and then restoring an organ or tissue’s blood supply, avoiding it during LT is challenging[12].
 Although several studies have attempted to ameliorate hepatic IRI[11,13,14], the mechanisms of IRI still remain largely unclear with no definitive therapies having been established.

-Remote ischemic preconditioning (RIPC), a simple noninvasive therapy for alleviating the harmful effects of IRI, has shown promise in protecting multiple organs, such as the kidneys, heart, and liver[9,15,16].
+Remote ischemic preconditioning (RIPC), a simple noninvasive therapy for alleviating the harmful effects of IRI, has shown promise in protecting multiple organs, such as the kidneys, heart and liver[9,15,16].
 RIPC is usually performed by inflating and deflating a standard blood pressure cuff placed on the upper arm or thigh to induce transient ischemia and reperfusion, providing systemic multiorgan protection[17].
 A number of fundamental and clinical studies have suggested that RIPC can effectively reduce IRI in the liver[9,18-20].
 For instance, Abu-Amara et al[19,20] confirmed that RIPC successfully reduced IRI in a mouse model, while Wu et al[18] found that RIPC was able to reduce hepatic IRI among patients undergoing liver resection.
 Moreover, Jung et al[9] suggested that RIPC might be beneficial for postoperative liver function among recipients after living donor LT.
 However, other studies have shown no benefits for RIPC in animal models or patients[17,21,22].
 Therefore, more studies are needed to validate the effectiveness of RIPC.

 Given the current lack of studies on the effect of RIPC on pediatric LT, the present single-center randomized clinical trial aimed to determine whether RIPC could be beneficial for reducing IRI among both donors and recipients undergoing pediatric LT.